jacebenson/cedar/docs/docs/tutorial/chapter7/rbac.md

 Locking down a whole page is easy enough via the Router, but what about individual functionality within a page or component?

-Redwood provides a `hasRole()` function you can get from the `useAuth()` hook (you may recall us using that to get `currentUser` and display their email address in Part 1) which returns `true` or `false` depending on whether the logged in user has the given role.
+Cedar provides a `hasRole()` function you can get from the `useAuth()` hook (you may recall us using that to get `currentUser` and display their email address in Part 1) which returns `true` or `false` depending on whether the logged in user has the given role.
 Let's try it out by adding a `Delete` button when a moderator is viewing a blog post's comments:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">